92 Terms

 Information Architecture

 Information architecture (IA) is the structural design of content that enables intuitive navigation.
-Learn IA principles, methods, and tools to organize your site.

 Information Scent